Dickinson-COMP-491-492/website/docs/assignments/PA06-Contributions.md

 This document must be created and every team member must be associated with at least one active contribution by the assignment due date.

 This document must continue to be updated and maintained throughout the remainder of the course.
 Any time there is a significant event (issue, comment, posting, commit, pull request, merge, etc.) the team must update the `ProjectContributions.md` file and create a new PR to the upstream.
 Activity recorded in this document will be accounted for in your [Project Effectiveness](./PE-ProjectEffectiveness.md) scores.
+Teams should make keeping this document up to date a part of their weekly team meetings.

 #### Demonstrating the Developer Install